Paying Freelancers in Equity and Dividends

 Someone who chose 1% didn't want to miss out on the fun completely.
 "It has very little to do with my outlook on Gumroad.
 I'm just putting all my spare cash into my own business this year."

-I made a calculator to help.
 For 2024, the average equity split is 18.3%.

 The company saves money, the team owns more, the product improves, I work and worry less.
 Win-win-win-win.